CatchTheTornado/askql/README.md

 'Hello world'
 ```

-In the response you get a compiled version of the program what is send asynchronously to the AskVM
+In the response you get a compiled version of the program that is sent asynchronously to the AskVM.

 2. There are two number types